F.Y.P

 F.Y.P, the Five Year Plan, was a punk rock band founded in 1989 by Todd Congelliere, a predecessor to his more recent bands Toys That Kill and Underground Railroad to Candyland.
 During its history (from 1989 to 1999), it had a total of 20 different members.

 History

 F.Y.P, or the Five Year Plan, was a punk rock band of Todd Congelliere's that preceded the more recent bands Toys That Kill and Underground Railroad to Candyland.
-The group began as a one-man band with a cheap Fisher Price drum machine providing the beat.
+The group began as a one-man band with a Fisher-Price drum machine providing the beat.

 Congelliere began work with F.Y.P in 1989, and disbanded it in 1999.
 Over the course of its existence that band had 20 members.